Let's debunk a dangerous myth right away: Not all fats are created equal and not all fat is unhealthy.

 Speaking of salmon, if you're remotely familiar with omega-3s, you probably know that this popular fish is a great source of the nutrient.

 The AHA recommends adults eat about 7 ounces of fish per week, and a 6-ounce cooked serving of salmon gives you 266 percent of the AI for omega-3s.
-Darker-flesh fish, like salmon, tend to contain higher levels of omega-3s than lighter fish, per Seafood Health Facts.
+Darker-flesh fish, like salmon, tend to have higher levels of omega-3s than lighter fish, per Seafood Health Facts.

 5. Oysters: 2,692 mg, 168% AI